Resolution case study – Erecting outbuilding - no permission

 We offer an independent and impartial resolution service for landlords, agents and tenants who are unable to agree on how to distribute the deposit when the tenancy ends.

-Each month we look at a recent case and break it down, so you can understand our approach to adjudication.
-This month, our Head of Dispute Resolution, Suzy Hershman, reviews a recent case involving garden maintenance.
+We look at a recent case and break it down, so you can understand our approach to adjudication.
+This month, our Resolution Department Lead, Suzy Hershman, reviews a recent case involving garden maintenance.

 Deposit details